QuentinRa/blog.quentinra.dev/programming-languages/_paradigm/stuff/recursivity.md

     1
 ```

-By going back with the result of each recursive function call, we can calculate the result which is `14`.
+By going backward with the result of each recursive function call, we can calculate the result which is `14`.

 ```text!
 recursive(5) = 1